Cochin Harbour Terminus: Shifting of Base station

 Cochin Harbour Terminus railway station suffered a major setback in 1978, when Thiruvananthapuram was selected over Kochi as the base station of Southern India Railways, in spite of protests and uproar in the Parliament.

 Opening of new stations Ernakulam Junction and Ernakulam Town

 As the new stations Ernakulam Junction and Ernakulam Town were inaugurated most of the passenger trains were diverted to these stations and there by passenger patronage decreased.

 Rail link extensions to Trivandrum and Alappuzha

-As the rail link connecting to Trivandrum Central via Kottayam and Ernakulam–Kayamkulam coastal railway line via Alappuzha was completed, many trains were diverted from Cochin Harbour Terminus to Trivandrum Central.
+As the rail link connecting to Thiruvananthapuram Central via Kottayam and Ernakulam–Kayamkulam coastal railway line via Alappuzha was completed, many trains were diverted from Cochin Harbour Terminus to Thiruvananthapuram Central.
 Remaining trains were diverted to Ernakulam Junction also.
 The shifting of train routes started in 1991, when the Cochin–Madras Express, was extended to Alappuzha.

 Objection of Navy in electrification of line

 In 1996 the Railways charted out the electrification route and decided to make Cochin harbour terminus the focal point.
 But the Navy and the Civil Aviation Department objected due to the risks involved for the incoming and ongoing flights at the Cochin Airport.
 The electrification was thus done only till the Ernakulam Junction.
 The six-kilometre route from Ernakulam to Willingdon Island was thereby left out and remained unelectrified.
 Also there has been no passenger services through the Harbour Terminus for over a decade after a dredger hit the Venduruthy Bridge in 2004.